 The fungicide is not a typical chemical control, but instead a fungus itself.
-Clonostachys (klon-o-stack-is) rosea is a parasitizing fungus, meaning it makes a living by sponging off of other fungi.
+Clonostachys (klon-o-stack-is) rosea is a parasitizing fungus, meaning it makes a living by sponging off of other fungi (update: Clonostachys rosea CR-7 was approved by the EPA for use in the U.S. in summer 2019).
 It occurs naturally in the environment and is relatively ubiquitous — just not necessarily in flowers.
 Only a couple of spoonfuls of spore dust are needed to treat an acre, and the bees can access flowers in the canopies that sprayers can miss.
 When a bee delivers Clonostachys spores to the flower, the fungus grows and takes up the space and nutrients needed by the strawberry pathogen.
 It is a benign infection that takes the place of a damaging one.

 Research already has shown that when Clonostachys is present fungal disease incidence is decreased, both in the field (Cota et al., 2008) and greenhouse (Liu et al., 2002).
 The use of this biological control translates to better yield of marketable fruits, and perhaps a decrease in the use of chemical controls.
 That means lower costs for farmers, less fungicide in the environment, and lower residues on fruits.
 The technology is compatible with both conventional and organic production.